centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 ```
 Then you will get the output files: **gene.bubble.pdf**, **gene.SigReactome.xls**.
 The pdf file is the figure of the top 20 pathways enrichment of our significant DE genes.
 The xls file is the table of details of all the pathways (with P-value < 0.05) of our significant DE genes.

+Here we have some bonus questions, please DIY.

 **Bonus 1**:
 Could you use any of visulization tools to visualize your aligned SAM/BAM file?